 She continues: "I wanted a name for the business that conjured up a feeling of rustic homeliness with a little bit of spice, so after looking through all the various spices, I settled on 'Ginger' to add to my Mum's name, and Ginger Rosie was born.
 I am proud to add 'Crafts' to the end of that.
 In the not-too-distant past, crafting was seen more as a hobby, but in recent years, I'm very pleased to see local talented crafters being lauded for some truly impressive work.
 I'm also delighted to say that I'm finally doing what I truly love, and what could be better than that?"

-Find Jill at St George's Market every other Saturday and every Sunday (see the 'St George's Market' Page for more details).
+Find Jill at St George's Market every Saturday and every Sunday (see the 'St George's Market' Page for more details).
 Jill also exhibits artwork across Northern Ireland, and has shown work in London.